As intuitive as it seems, people often ponder on how to match the color of their shoes with their suit.

 Leather brogues with a high-quality shine, or suede, oxblood Chelsea boots finish off the look with flair and panache.

-The light and breezy appearance of cream and beige suits make them a popular choice for summer.
+The light and breezy appearance of a tan, cream, and beige suits make them a popular choice for summer.
 Maintain this bright and clean aesthetic with a pair of light shoes.

 Dark brown, black, and burgundy might look far too heavy.
 A better option is to pair the outfit with footwear in white or light brown.